vincentverstraeten/thehealthyendpoint/content/english/blog/sync-your-outlook-signatures.md

 %APPDATA%\Roaming\Microsoft\Signatures
 ```
 Or

 The signature is backed up here in Onedrive and we need to set it back to Outlook.
+This is problably an existing employee that has gotten a new device.

 ```Powershell
 #Onedrive directory
 C:\Users\yourname\your-onedrive-folder\Signatures